When you submit the code, there needs to be enough context and background to

 Visibility

-sub-packages that should never be depended on are clear candidates for limited
+Internal sub-packages that should never be directly depended on are clear candidates for limited visibility.

-You may restrict visibility to specific packages in order to limit your maintenance/support costs and to require people to ask for visibility.
+You may also restrict visibility in order to limit your maintenance/support costs and to require people to ask for visibility.
 In most cases, specific visibility requests should be granted, but you may need to come to an agreement about the terms of such visibility. (i.e. shared ownership, turnaround on upgrade CLs, etc.)

 visibility.